tj-mccabe/travel-agency-booking-inquiry/README.md

 Form validation and live calculation logic
-Responsive layout design for desktop and mobile Structuring a dynamic webpage with CSS and JS separation Learned how to organize my first full project independently
+Responsive layout design for desktop and mobile Structuring a dynamic webpage with CSS and JS separation Learned how to organize my first full project independently.